int

 There is also the American theory of the origin of poker.
 Traveling across North America, cartographer Jonathan Green often watched the sailors playing cards.

-• The game was played among 2-4 people.
+• The game was played among 2 to 4 people.

 • The deck consisted of aces, kings, queens, jacks, and tens.